Sarthak17376/Comparative-K-Means-Study-Scratch-vs-Sklearn/README.md

 ### 2. Custom Implementation (`KMeansScratch`)
 A Python class developed to mimic the behavior of standard clustering libraries:
 * **Initialization:** Implemented logic to select initial centroids.
-* **Assignment Step:** vectorized Euclidean distance calculation to assign points to the nearest cluster.
+* **Assignment Step:** Vectorized Euclidean distance calculation to assign points to the nearest cluster.
 * **Update Step:** Recalculated centroids based on the mean of assigned points.
 * **Convergence Check:** Iterative process stops when centroids stabilize or max iterations are reached.